ashwin-pc/OpenSearch_Changelog_Workflow/README.md

   - If `-skip` is entered in the "Changelog" section, no other categories or descriptions can be present.
 - After the colon, contributors should provide a concise description of their changes.
 Descriptions must be 100 characters or less.

-Below is an example of a valid entry in the `## Changelog` section of the PR description.
+Below is an example of valid entries in the `## Changelog` section of the PR description:

 ```markdown
 ## Changelog